Tips and Tricks For HR Departments | HR Cloud Blog

 The good news is that most leaders in organizations appreciate the benefits diversity and inclusion can bring to their organizations.
 Find out why embracing diverse work styles is your leadership superpower.

 These findings align with the 2022 Global Diversity, Equity, and Inclusion Survey by AON.
-It shows that senior leaders at 93% of companies involved in the study strongly supported and sponsored diversity and inclusion initiatives.
+It shows that senior leaders at 93% of companies involved in the study strongly supported and sponsored diversity programs and initiatives.

 Choose a training program that’s focused on helping workers recognize implicit biases that affect decision-making and perpetuate inequalities.